DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 This field consists of a radio button group, and defines if the data file (set in Runtime Data) should be copied or just a reference should be included.

 **as copy:** Choosing this radio button, the data will be copied during the state machine generation process.
-Therefore the file has to exist before generating the State machine, but not when executing it.
+Therefore the file has to exist before generating the state machine, but not when executing it.
 After the state machine was generated, file changes will have no effect on it.<br>
 **as reference:** Choosing this radio button, a reference to the data file is included into the state machine, and the data is copied when starting the state machine execution.
 Therefore the file path does not have to exist during the generation process, but during runtime.

 **Example**